View our Virtual Tour here: https://www.iswa.wa.edu.au/iswa-campus-virtual-tour/

 The International School of Western Australia is a co-educational, internationally accredited school located in beautiful Perth, Western Australia.
 The school provides a world-class education based around a northern hemisphere school calendar.

 ISWA is committed to providing an inspiring and challenging education for every student within a caring and supportive environment.

 Everyone is welcome.
 The school is non-denominational and the multicultural student body is comprised of Australian citizens, Australian residents and International students.

 The school’s staff truly appreciate the importance of individual needs and focus on the academic and personal development of each child.
-In Years 11 and 12, ISWA offers two world-class curriculums – the Advanced Placement (AP) Program and the International Baccalaureate Diploma (IB DP) Program, providing a real choice for a truly global education.
+In Years 11 and 12, ISWA offers the International Baccalaureate Diploma (IB DP) Program, providing a real choice for a truly global education.

 While the strength of the international curriculum is a core feature of the school, the strength of community is equally important.
 The International School of Western Australia’s school spirit is built around genuine partnerships between parents, students, educators and school leadership.
 Together there is a sharing of cultures, experiences, opportunities and aspirations, making the most of being part of an international community that provides opportunities for students to excel and achieve their personal best.